-Unable to read Arabic, the significance of some of the pieces was sometimes lost on me.
+Unable to read Arabic, the significance of some of the pieces was often lost on me.
 I wasn’t always sure if the works contained a deeper religious or political message.

-But one thing was certainly clear: the local artists of Aswan take great pride in their culture, traditions, and city.
+But one thing is certainly clear: the local artists of Aswan take great pride in their culture, traditions, and city.

 Not far from the railway station, I spotted what seemed to be replicas of traditional Nubian houses.
 And further along the road, I found a depiction of the Abo Elhawa Mausoleum located just across the river.